Visa's Now Required for Tony Reyes Trips

 The Boat “Tony Reyes”:

 Tony Reyes acquired this 107’ steel hull boat in the spring of 2004.
 The boat accommodates 27 anglers in air conditioned staterooms (all inside).
 There are 7 rooms with 2 anglers per room & 4 rooms with 4 anglers per room.
 We carry 9 pangas to fish from & there are 2 large live bait tanks in which to store bait.
-The “Tony Reyes” has a walk in freezer, refrigerator, ice hold, a flash freezer, & a commercial vacuum packing machine capable of sealing 5 bags at once.
+The “Tony Reyes” has a walk in freezer, refrigerator, ice hold, and a flash freezer.

 The “Tony Reyes” boasts 6 heads, 4 showers, & a modern galley to enjoy your meals.